 2. Have made in the past or intend to make or negotiate or offer to make or negotiate commercial mortgage loans.

-3. Provide the superintendent with the following:
+3. Provide the deputy director with the following:

 (b) If the applicant has begun operations, a statement of operations and retained earnings and a statement of changes in financial position.